 In this room, the walls are covered with images printed in three different colors of ink (yellow, cyan, magenta).
 When the light in the room changes from red to green to blue, what you perceive changes.
 Focus on a particular area of the wall.
-Write down the names of animal(s) you see in each light.
+Describe what happens as the light changes.